frecklebars/brobotto/README.md

 **b!** | **prefix used**
 hello | says `hello!` back
-color | returns a random color isepic | tells you if something is epic or na bruh | certifies official bruh moment (tm)
+color | returns a random color pokemon (optional: gen 1-7) | returns a random pokemon (from a certain generation if specified) isepic | tells you if something is epic or na bruh | certifies official bruh moment (tm)